-- a Registered Dietitian manages the unique dietary needs of patients in critical care.
-She carefully monitors patients' lab results and response to their diet and provides nutritional therapy to patients.
+- a registered dietitian manages the unique dietary needs of patients in critical care.
+The dietitian carefully monitors patients' lab results and response to their diet and provides nutritional therapy to patients.

 The site chief for the Medical-Surgical ICU and Cardiac Surgery Recovery Unit is Dr. Ron Butler.

 The Medical-Surgical ICU (MSICU) medical team consists of a group of nine consultants in critical care medicine with anesthesia, respirology, surgery and endocrinology specialty backgrounds.

 The call coverage is a first and second call model, with first call covering the 19 teaching beds and the second covering the five non-teaching Extended Intensive Care Unit (EICU) beds.
 The first call is a day/night schedule; day covers Monday to Friday daytime and picks up EICU over the weekend.
 Also on the weekend, this physician covers 24/7, on unit in the daytime and on call overnight.
 The consultant covering nights works Monday to Friday opposite the day consultant.
 These consultants may also cover for the Critical Care Outreach Team (CCOT) while on night call or second call.

 The 12 Cardiac Surgery Recovery Unit (CSRU) consultants are from three specialties: critical care medicine, cardiac surgery and cardiac anesthesia.
 Several of these consultants also cover MSICU or Critical Care Trauma Centre (CCTC) at Victoria Hospital.
 The call is a day/night model Monday-Thursday.
 Friday to Sunday the day consultant covers 24 hours a day.